qmk/qmk_firmware/keyboards/mechwild/mercutio/keymaps/jonavin/readme.md

   - MOUSEKEYS is disbled
   - shutdown oled when powered down to prevent OLED from showing Mercutio all the time
   - add WPM indicator when wpm is > 20 wpm
+  - add double tap of Left Shift to toggle Caps Lock

   - FN layer has encoder selectable key codes and displayed on OLED